-Abstract-The existence of partial and total amplitude control in a band pass filter circuit with a memristor is explained theoretically and confirmed in simulations.
+Abstract-The existence of a partial and total amplitude control in a band pass filter circuit with a memristor is explained theoretically and confirmed in simulations.
 A linear change of coordinates is derived to develop a simple three-parameter model of the circuit.
-Dynamical phenomena observed in the resulting dynamical system are analyzed.
+Dynamical phenomena observed in the circuit are analyzed.